jonnygovish/netlify-react-app/README.md

 3LA store website
 description

-This is a furniture website landing page that showcases the current featured products of the store. the landing page targets to attract the customer attention to the featured products.
-Website should be also able to provide live weather updates to the user to view using openweather apis
+This is a Furniture shop website build with react.js that showcases the current featured products of the store. the landing page targets to attract the customer attention to the featured products.
-Installation requirements

-You don't need to install anything you only need internet connection Technologies used
+Technologies used

 HTML CSS JS React